The Diotima

 The ancient Greeks invented a new way of writing philosophy as a dramatic conversation.
 Yet women were rarely allowed to join the stage in ancient philosophical dramas.
 Dawn LaValle Norman's research, funded by the Discovery Early Career Researcher Award (DECRA) project “The Female Voice in Ancient Philosophical Dialogues”, probes the historical roots of women's marginalisation in philosophical conversations from the Greek tradition into the modern day.

-The Diotima Prize will bring new voices onto the philosophical stage by supporting the creation of dramatic works that inspire us to rethink what it means to be a philosopher.
+The Diotima Prize brings new voices onto the philosophical stage by supporting the creation of dramatic works that inspire us to rethink what it means to be a philosopher.

 Timeline